NepalLast Updated: July 2014

 In addition to a U.S. passport, you may also need to obtain a visa.
 A visa is an official document issued by a foreign country that formally allows you to visit.
 Where required, visas are affixed to your passport and allow you to enter a foreign nation.
 To find information about obtaining a visa for Nepal, see the Department of State’s Country Specific Information.

-All visitors to Nepal must obtain a visa.
+All visitors to Nepal must obtain an entry visa, although in most cases, visas are available upon arrival at Tribhuvan International Airport in Kathmandu.
 To find information about obtaining a visa for Nepal, see the Department of State's Country Specific Information.

 Staying Safe on Your Trip